 For those of us who love food but can’t cook well enough to start a blog about it, there are plenty of successful blogs that simply review food.
 Restaurant review blogs are popular because they help readers learn where to eat and what to try!
 This kind of blog works well with a foodie Instagram account showcasing the food you try in your adventures.

 Some restaurant review blogs can double as travel blogs if you’re traveling and trying different food establishments along the way.
 If you grow your blog to a large enough audience, restaurants may even invite you to come critique their food!
+You could even review private dining experiences for people looking to host parties.
 Before you get to that level, however, you can still enjoy an excuse to try lots of different food and share it on your blog.

 A cooking blog may seem too similar to a recipe blog, but there are some differences.
 Cooking blogs are generally more focused on a specific type of cooking – think of all the blogs dedicated exclusively to baking.
 A blog that is focused on cooking can also be more about learning techniques, how to cook, and different flavor combinations, rather than just recipes.

 If you want to start a cooking blog, you could even walk your audience through a cookbook.
 If you remember the movie Julie & Julia, it was actually based on Julie Powell’s blog about cooking every recipe in Julia Child’s cookbook, Mastering the Art of French Cooking.
 Often, people struggle to follow the threadbare instructions in a cookbook.
 A cooking blog could walk them through the steps, as well as provide reviews about what recipes you liked or didn’t like.